Ecosystem engineer: Controversy

-However, there is controversy when using the term "ecosystem engineer" to classify a species because it can be perceived as a "buzz word" to the ecological science community.
-The use of the term "ecosystem engineering" suggested that the species were intentionally and consciously modifying their environment.
-There's also an argument to say that the ubiquity of ecosystem engineers translates to all species being ecosystem engineers.
+There is controversy around the usage of the term "ecosystem engineer" to classify a species, as it can be perceived as a "buzzword" to the ecological science community.
+The use of the term "ecosystem engineering" might suggest that the species was intentionally and consciously modifying its environment.
+Another argument postulates that the ubiquity of ecosystem engineers translates to all species being ecosystem engineers.
 This would invite more ecological research to be done to delve into the classification of an ecosystem engineer.
 The generality and the specifications of identifying an ecosystem engineer has been the root of the controversy, and now more research is being conducted to definitively classify and categorize species based on their impact as an ecosystem engineer.